 Greek Regulations on Short-Term Rentals (STR)

-The Vagrancy Fee (0.5%): This fee supports the development and maintenance of infrastructure and public goods in the tourism industry.
+- The Vagrancy Fee (0.5%): This fee supports the development and maintenance of infrastructure and public goods in the tourism industry.

-Registration for hosts with 3+ properties: If you manage three or more properties, you must register as a business or legal entity.
+- Registration for hosts with 3+ properties: If you manage three or more properties, you must register as a business or legal entity.

 How do I know if I need to comply with these changes?

-Which bookings are affected?
+Which bookings are affected by the new fees?

-All check-ins from 2024 onwards, regardless of when the booking was made.
+All check-ins from 2024 onwards are subject to the new Greek STR regulations, regardless of the original booking date.

 As the host, you are responsible for remitting both fees to the authorities.

-• The Climate Resilience Fee is collected from your guests and must be listed as an additional fee on your property listing.
+- The Climate Resilience Fee is collected from your guests and must be listed as an additional fee on your property listing.

-• As an individual company, your name remains your business's legal name on Holidu.
+- As an individual company: Your name remains your business's legal name on Holidu.

-Where can I get more information?
+Where can I find more information about Greek STR regulations?

 Do you want to contact us?